Effective synchronization amid noise-induced chaos: Discussion

 \subsection{Limitations}

 Our demonstration of effective synchronization was made in a narrow context.
 Among the various types of noise treated in the literature~\cite{TeramaePRL2004,YamamotoOE07}, we considered only impulsive noise whose effect could be described by a phase map~\cite{NakaoPRE2005,SongPRE2022}.
-Furthermore, the bulk of our study used a simple class of such maps\,---\,a cubic polynomials; other phase maps may not culminate in low-entropy distributions or a meaningful fiducial phase.
-Additional aspects we did not address include counter-effects that oppose synchronization, such as a disruptive noise that acts independently on each oscillator~\cite{NakaoPRL2007} and inevitable differences between the two agents' oscillators~\cite{GoldobinPRE2005}.
-These degrading effects would surely reduce the degree of effective synchronization that we demonstrated, and may even render our procedure to determine an effective synchronized phase unstable.
+Furthermore, the bulk of our study used a simple class of such maps\,---\,a cubic polynomials; other phase maps may not culminate in low-entropy distributions or have a meaningful fiducial phase.
 These limitations mean that our example is not immediately applicable to realistic conditions.
 Still, we may argue that the effect is somewhat general and robust.
 The effective synchronization persists under continuous variation of the phase map $\psi(\varphi)$ through cubic and quintic phase maps and over a range of Lyapunov exponents $\Lambda$.
 Further, we recover the effective phase $\varphi_\f$ using standard-precision computations and conventional sampling methods.
 This is not a delicate effect analogous to time-reversing a chaotic trajectory.
 Moreover, all of our results in Sec.~\ref{sec:sync} show a common variation with the distribution entropy $S$, $\Delta \varphi_\f \sim e^S/\sqrt{N}$, under a range of underlying dynamics that gave rise to the distribution.
 Under general noise, one may define the Lyapunov exponent~\cite{TeramaePRL2004,NagaiPRE2009}, the distribution of $\varphi$ values $q(\varphi)$ at a given time, the notion of independence of this $q(\varphi)$ on initial conditions, and the determination of a fiducial phase $\varphi_\f$ from a given $q(\varphi)$.
-Thus, the synchronization we found in our narrow context should plausibly have a counterpart for clocks subjected to more general forms of noise, such as sensory neural networks~\cite{PhaseResponseBOOK}.
+Thus, the synchronization we found in our narrow context should plausibly have a counterpart for clocks subjected to more general forms of noise.